MarximusMaximus/batteries-forking-included/README.md

 ## Features

-- `setup.sh` - Automatically downloads and installs/updates to latest miniforge, sets up/updates project env.
+- `bootstrap.sh` - Automatically downloads and installs/updates to latest miniforge, sets up/updates project env.
 - `activate.sh` - Activates conda environment for project.
 - `run.sh` - Runs command within conda environment for project.
-(Will try default commands if first arg is not a path to an executable file.)
+(Will try default command if first arg is not a path to an executable file.)
 - Python File Preamble - Automatically activates conda env when attempting to run python script directly.
 - `conda-bootstrapper-update.sh` - Updates stub files within your project to latest versions
-- `post-setup.sh` - Any additional commands to run after main environment setup provided by conda, pip, or poetry.
+- `post-bootstrap.sh` - Any additional commands to run after main environment setup provided by conda, pip, or poetry.

 Additional Files:

-- `conda-environment.yml` - the conda environment definition for your project, default starting file is included
+- `conda-environment.yml` - (required) the conda environment definition for your project, default starting file is included
 - `pip-requirements.txt` (optional) - pip requirements to install (example provided)
 - `pip-constraints.txt` (optional) - pip constraints to be used with pip-requirements.txt (example provided)
 - `pip-uninstall.txt` (optional) - pip packages to uninstall list (explicitly remove old packages you no longer use) (example provided)